 Described by writer Angela Carter as “…probably the most non-boring city in the world”, Tokyo has provided fertile ground for film-makers for many decades.
 Here are some of the best films which reflect, celebrate and capture the heart of this extraordinary city.

-Bounce KO Gals portrays one of the more sombre aspects of Tokyo’s nightlife, with a look at the fetishisation of Kogal subculture.
-The movie follows three friends as they try to raise money to support their lifestyles by working as escorts for Tokyo’s businessmen.
+Bounce KO Gals portrays one of the more sombre aspects of nightlife in Tokyo, with a look at the fetishisation of Kogal subculture.
+The movie follows three friends as they try to raise money to support their lifestyles by working as escorts for Tokyo businessmen.
 The film captures the atmospheric buzz of nighttime in Harajuku and Shibuya, while looking at the ways in which Japanese and Western cultures intersect and interact with one another.

 Tokyo Godfathers was the mid-career masterpiece by the late anime auteur Satoshi Kon.
 Three homeless people find an abandoned baby on Christmas Eve and set out on a quest to reunite it with its parents.
 What follows is an epic journey from one end of the city to the other, as our intrepid trio encounter drag queens, yakuza and juvenile delinquents along the way.
 Kon’s movie is a touching love letter to the city and its many subcultures and landmarks, with the Japanese capital serving as a character in its own right.